SENS3: Multisensory Database of Finger-Surface Interactions and Corresponding Sensations: Abstract

 \section{Abstract}

 The growing demand for natural interactions with technology underscores the importance of achieving realistic touch sensations in digital environments.
 Realizing this goal highly depends on comprehensive databases of finger-surface interactions, which need further development.
-Here, we present \href{https://www.sens3.net}{SENS3}, an extensive open-access repository of multisensory data acquired from fifty surfaces when two participants explored them with their fingertips through static contact, pressing, tapping, and sliding.
+Here, we present \href{https://www.sens3.net}{SENS3}---\textit{www.sens3.net}--- an extensive open-access repository of multisensory data acquired from fifty surfaces when two participants explored them with their fingertips through static contact, pressing, tapping, and sliding.
 SENS3 encompasses high-fidelity visual, audio, and haptic information recorded during these interactions, including videos, sounds, contact forces, torques, positions, accelerations, skin temperature, heat flux, and surface photographs.
-Additionally, it incorporates thirteen participants' psychophysical sensation ratings while exploring these surfaces freely.
+Additionally, it incorporates thirteen participants' psychophysical sensation ratings (rough--smooth, flat--bumpy, sticky--slippery, hot--cold, regular--irregular, fine--coarse, hard--soft, and wet--dry) while exploring these surfaces freely.
+Designed with an open-ended framework, SENS3 has the potential to be expanded with additional textures and participants.
 We anticipate that SENS3 will be valuable for advancing multisensory texture rendering, user experience development, and touch sensing in robotics.